-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: https://www.debrahilstrommn.com/Close

-Former DFL Rep. Ryan Winkler, a DFLer who represented Golden Valley for five terms in the House, stepped down in 2015 after his wife accepted a job in Belgium.
+Former DFL Rep. Ryan Winkler, a DFLer who represented Golden Valley for five terms in the House, stepped down in 2015 after his then-wife accepted a job in Belgium.
 Winkler, a lawyer, championed issues like a higher minimum wage during his time in the Legislature.
-Winkler's run is contingent on DFL incumbent Lori Swanson vacating the position to run for another office.
+Winkler dropped out of the race when Lori Swanson said she intended to seek re-election.

 From: Golden Valley